return42/sphkerneldoc/linux_src_doc/include/linux/netdevice_h.rst

 Description
 -----------

-Check if carrier is present on device
+Check if device is dormant.

 .. _`netif_oper_up`: